 Though the class size limit is 20, we typically enroll between 16 and 18 children in the class, depending on the age of the children and the class dynamic.

 For entry in September, children must be 3 by December 31st.
-Children who turn 3 before the end of March, and are ready to start preschool, are welcome to start in January.
+Children who turn 3 before the end of March, and are ready to start preschool, are welcome to start in January if space permits.

 Morning and afternoon classes take place three days a week, on Tuesday, Wednesday and Thursday.
 Each day, the class consists of four major units.
 Occasionally, the teacher may adjust the flow, depending on the unique class dynamic for the day.
 The afternoon class includes identical program units, in a different sequence.
 Overall, each day includes: